Directions and industry requirements are regularly updated

 - Minimising shared use of phones, desks, offices, kitchens or other work tools and equipment (or, in cases where this is not practicable, ensure surfaces are cleaned between use).
-Cleaning needs to be conducted in line with DHHS Infection control guidelines.
+Cleaning needs to be conducted in line with DH Infection control guidelines.

 Facilities and communal areas

 - Ensuring employees take regular rest breaks and have access to safe and clean facilities for rest breaks.